 Taking a look at our outlook on challenges, and how they help us to be more creative

-Challenges get a bad rap sometimes, but today we’re owning up to the truth and admitting that actually, we kind of love them.
-And we’re not the first creative souls to cozy up to adversity; here are two cases-in-point:
+Challenges get a bad rap sometimes, but if we’re being honest, we kind of love a good challenge.
+And we’re not the first creative souls to cozy up to adversity – here are two cases-in-point:

 Ludwig van Beethoven was largely deaf by age 44.
 You might assume that hearing loss is a career-ender for a composer, but you would be wrong.
 Aided by vibrations, he began focusing on the lower notes of the piano, which he was better able to hear.
 This period resulted in Moonlight Sonata, the opera Fidelio, and six symphonies composed in a style he may never had explored had he given up after the admittedly cruel challenge of hearing loss.